chainguard-images/images/images/pytorch-cuda12/README.md

 ## Running pytorch-cuda12

-Pytorch has some pre-requisites which need to be configured in the environment prior to running.
+Pytorch has some pre-requisites which need to be configured in the environment prior to running with GPUs.
 For examples, please refer to [TESTING.md](https://github.com/chainguard-images/images/blob/main/images/pytorch/TESTING.md).

 Additionally, please refer to the [upstream documentation](https://github.com/pytorch/pytorch) for more information on coniguring and using Pytorch.